MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ```

 ### -DefaultTheme
+*This parameter is reserved for Microsoft internal use only.*
 Identity of default meeting theme.
-It should not be changed manually.

 ```yaml
 Type: String